PennLINC/CuBIDS/docs/usage.rst

     bids-root/sub-1/ses-2/func/sub-1_ses-2_acq-mb_dir_PA_task-rest_bold.nii.gz
     bids-root/sub-2/ses-1/func/sub-2_ses-1_acq-mb_dir-PA_task-rest_bold.nii.gz

-Would all share the same Key Group.
+Would all share the same Entity Set.
 If these scans were all acquired as a part of the same study on the same scanner with exactly the same acquisition parameters, this naming convention would suffice.

-However, in large multi-scanner, multi-site, or longitudinal studies where acquisition parameters change over time, it's possible that the same Key Group could contain scans that differ in important ways.
+However, in large multi-scanner, multi-site, or longitudinal studies where acquisition parameters change over time, it's possible that the same Entity Set could contain scans that differ in important ways.

-``CuBIDS`` examines all acquisitions within a Key Group to see if there are any images that differ in a set of important acquisition parameters.
+``CuBIDS`` examines all acquisitions within a Entity Set to see if there are any images that differ in a set of important acquisition parameters.
-The subsets of consistent acquisition parameter sets within a Key Group are called a :ref:`paramgroup`.
+The subsets of consistent acquisition parameter sets within a Entity Set are called a :ref:`paramgroup`.

 .. _paramgroup: